mmlynarik/data-lovers/setup-r.md

 # Mac Terminal in RStudio
 In order to be able to fully use terminal in RStudio you need to give full disk access to both Terminal and RStudio.

+# Code formatting
+To re-format your code in R pres CTRL + SHIFT + A